Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 - `src` is where your F# source code lives
 - `dist` is the output directory when you compile F# to JavaScript
 - `package.json` is used by Node.js to give information to the Node.js package manager (npm for short) that allows it to identify the project as well as handle the project's *dependencies*
-- `webpack.config.js` will contain our "compiler configuration" with [webpack](https://webpack.js.org/).
+- `webpack.config.js` will contain our development server configuration as well as instructions for bundling the generated code by Fable using [webpack](https://webpack.js.org/).
 We will talk about Webpack in great detail in a later chapter because it is an advanced topic.
+- `App.sln` is the solution file for the project
+- `.config/dotnet-tools.json` specifies dotnet CLI tools that are used in this project.
+The Fable compiler itself is a dotnet CLI tool which is specified here.

 The only F# source file in the project is `App.fs` and it contains the following code:
 ```fsharp